ezhilezhil/Whatsapp-Clone-Portfolio/README.md

 Step2:Now Extract the zip file.

-Step3:To run the Event Countdown website Click Index.html
+Step3:To run the WhatsApp Portfolio website Click Index.html

 Step4:Customize the text,image and add some Social Media links.